agb32/cosmadoc/docs/source/daos.md

 dfuse -m ./PiData --pool DAOS8 --cont PiData [--disable-caching] [--disable-wb-cache]
 ```

-In this case I named the container and the directory the same, but you can call them different names.
+In this case the container and the directory have the same name, however, this is not necessary.

 If you ‘ls’ to see what is inside the container it should be empty as we have not used it before.